-*-/+ values in bracket indicates the percentage decrease/increase over 12 h
+*-/+ values in brackets indicate the percentage decrease/increase over 12 h

-In our study, total stele area and cortex area was recorded to be reduced with increasing waterlogging duration.
-Overall growth of plant and it’s root tissue development particularly vascular tissue, cortex would significantly decline under prolonged waterlogging conditions (McDonald et al., 2002).
-The decrease in stele and cortex area might be stoppage in no new formation of cell and al so decline in cell elongation and differentiation under waterlogging.
+In our study, the total stele area and cortex area were recorded to be reduced with increasing waterlogging duration.
+Overall growth of the plant and its root tissue development, particularly vascular tissue, cortex would significantly decline under prolonged waterlogging conditions (McDonald et al., 2002).
+The decrease in the stele and cortex area might be stoppage in no formation of new cells and al so a decline in cell elongation and differentiation under waterlogging.

-Adaptive traits like higher cortex to stele ratio under waterlogging, would be important to induce aerenchyma formation in cortex leads to efficient supply of oxygen in vascular tissue (Yamauchi et al., 2021).
-In present TSA and TCA was recorded significantly higher in GT 2 and GT 10 respectively, However with respect to TCA, GT 2 was at par with GT 10, thus GT 2 overall have better adaptability under waterlogging through maintenance of cell division and elongation.
-The higher cortex to stele ratio reported in rice and have better adaptation under waterlogging (Yamauchi et al., 2021).
-Hypoxia under waterlogging causes reduction in ATP production, decrease cell division and cell elongation.
-In our study waterlogging causes reduction in both XVA and RCSA across the genotypes.
-However, GT 2 have minimum per cent decrease in XVA and RCSA.
-The higher root cross section and xylem tissue helps in adaptation of root under waterlogging.
-Zhen et al. (2020) also reported that tolerant rice genotypes maintain root cross sectional area as an adaptive traits under waterlogged condition.
+Adaptive traits like a higher cortex-to-stele ratio under waterlogging would be important to induce aerenchyma formation in the cortex leading to efficient supply of oxygen in vascular tissue (Yamauchi et al., 2021).
+In present TSA and TCA were recorded significantly higher in GT 2 and GT 10 respectively.
+However, with respect to TCA, GT 2 was at par with GT 10, thus GT 2 overall has better adaptability under waterlogging through maintenance of cell division and elongation.
+The higher cortex to stele ratio reported in rice has better adaptation under waterlogging (Yamauchi et al., 2021).
+Hypoxia under waterlogging causes a reduction in ATP production, a decrease in cell division and cell elongation.
+In our study, waterlogging causes a reduction in both XVA and RCSA across the genotypes.
+However, GT 2 has a minimum per cent decrease in XVA and RCSA.
+The higher root cross-section and xylem tissue helps in the adaptation of the root under waterlogging.
+Zhen et al. (2020) also reported that tolerant rice genotypes maintain root cross-sectional area as an adaptive trait under waterlogged conditions.

-Increase in antioxidant capacity of cell, provide resilience to the crops under waterlogging stress through protection towards oxidative stress.
-Plant synthesize SOD and catalase, two important enzyme which detoxify superoxide radicals (O2-) into hydrogen peroxide (H2O2) and water and oxygen respectively (Jaleel et al., 2009).
-In our study, SOD and catalase enzyme activity increased, under prolonged waterlogging.
-Genotype, Purva 1 and GT 2 exhibited the relatively higher SOD and catalase activity than GT 10 and GT 4.
-Similarly, waterlogging tolerant genotypes showed elevated antioxidant enzyme activity in maize (Bin et al. 2010), Sorghum (Zhang et al 2019), Soybean (Garcia et al., 2020), Sesame (Sun et al., 2009).
-Hypoxia and anaerobiosis increase the pyruvate fermentation, via two alternative pathway to aerobic respiration first one is lactic acid production by lactate dehydrogenase (LDH) activity and second one via pyruvate decarboxylase (PDC) turn pyruvate in to acetaldehyde, later on acetaldehyde will be reduced to ethanol by alacohol dehydrogenase (ADH) activity (Zabalza et al., 2009).
-Increase in activity of LDH, PDC and ADH provide tolerance to crop under waterlogging condition (Zhang et al. 2016).
-Thus ADH is key enzyme for anaerobic respiration, facilitates ATP formation under hypoxic condition, in present study ADH activity of plants, increased progressively under waterlogging, across the genotypes.
-GT 2, have highest ADH activity, indicates that it cabapility to cope up with long duration waterlogging stres, than the other studied genotypes.
-Higher activity of ADH is a substitute for energy under waterlogged condition which leads to better survival (Sairam et al., 2009, Wang et al., 2016).
+An increase in antioxidant capacity of the cell, provides resilience to the crops under waterlogging stress through protection against oxidative stress.
+Plants synthesize SOD and catalase, two important enzymes that detoxify superoxide radicals (O2-) into hydrogen peroxide (H2O2) and water and oxygen, respectively (Jaleel et al., 2009).
+In our study, SOD and catalase enzyme activity increased under prolonged waterlogging.
+Genotype, Purva 1 and GT 2 exhibited relatively higher SOD and catalase activity than GT 10 and GT 4.
+Similarly, waterlogging-tolerant genotypes showed elevated antioxidant enzyme activity in maize (Bin et al. 2010), Sorghum (Zhang et al 2019), Soybean (Garcia et al., 2020), and Sesame (Sun et al., 2009).
+Hypoxia and anaerobiosis increase the pyruvate fermentation, via two alternative pathways to aerobic respiration first one is lactic acid production by lactate dehydrogenase (LDH) activity and the second one via pyruvate decarboxylase (PDC) turns pyruvate in to acetaldehyde.
+Later on acetaldehyde will be reduced to ethanol by alcohol dehydrogenase (ADH) activity (Zabalza et al., 2009).
+An increase in activity of LDH, PDC and ADH provides tolerance to crop under waterlogging conditions (Zhang et al. 2016).
+Thus, ADH is key enzyme for anaerobic respiration, facilitates ATP formation under hypoxic conditions, in the present study, ADH activity of plants increased progressively under waterlogging across the genotypes.
+GT 2, which has highest ADH activity, indicates that it capability to cope with long-duration waterlogging stress, than the other studied genotypes.
+Higher activity of ADH is a substitute for energy under waterlogged conditions, which leads to better survival (Sairam et al., 2009; Wang et al., 2016).

 Conclusion